 DPS

 Investing in the stock market can be a great way to grow your wealth, but what if you're also interested in earning a regular income from your investments?
-Dividend Per Share (DPS) is a handy metric that gives you an idea of how much income you can expect from a company's stock.

 What Is Dividend per Share (DPS)?

-Dividend per Share (DPS) is a financial metric that tells you the amount of money you could potentially earn for each share of a company's stock you own.
 Companies distribute a portion of their profits to shareholders in the form of dividends, usually on a quarterly or annual basis.
 DPS is calculated by dividing the total dividends paid by the number of common shares outstanding.

-It's calculated using the formula:
+It is calculated using the formula:

-DPS = Total Dividends Paid / Number of Shares Outstanding.
+DPS = Total Dividends Paid / Number of Shares Outstanding

 What Is a Good Dividend Ratio?

-A good dividend ratio, often referred to as the dividend yield, is a percentage that shows how much a company pays out in dividends relative to its stock price.
 Generally, a higher dividend yield is considered attractive for income-oriented investors.
 However, an extremely high yield could be a red flag, indicating that the company may not be able to sustain such payments in the long term.

 The formula for calculating dividend yield is: